 R. Olson stated that there should be fees associated with additional inspection services.
 R. Viscardi would like to designate a Stormwater representative.
 He will do some research and put together a detailed job description.
 The County needs to be notified if a site is not correct and fines could be imposed.
 The Stormwater representative should report to the Building Inspector.
 Councilperson Hoy questioned whether or not C. Fabry could fulfill these responsibilities if he were a full-time employee.
-R. Viscardi and C. Fabry agreed that larger towns usually have multiple building inspectors enabling them to handle Stormwater responsibilities, while smaller towns hire a part-time person for Stormwater responsibilities.
+R. Viscardi and C. Fabry agreed that larger towns usually have multiple building inspectors enabling them to handle Stormwater responsibilities.
 Supervisor Underwood questioned whether or not we could increase our building fees.
 C. Fabry responded that we recently adjusted fees and are now in the top 20% when comparing to surrounding towns.